EBI-Metagenomics/mettannotator/README.md

 <a name="reference-databases"></a>
 ### Reference databases

-The pipeline needs reference databases in order to work, they take roughtly 110G.
+The pipeline needs reference databases in order to work, they take roughly 110G.

 Path             | Size
 -----------------|------